Uniqueness of equipotential photon surfaces in 4-dimensional static vacuum asymptotically flat spacetimes for positive, negative, and zero mass -- and a new partial proof of the Willmore inequality: The degenerate equipotential photon surface or zero mass case

-\begin{theorem}[Degenerate case] Let $(M^{3},g,N)$ be an asymptotically flat static vacuum system with connected boundary $\partial M$, mass $m$, and decay rate $\tau>\frac{1}{2}$.
-Assume that $\partial M$ arises as a time-slice of a degenerate equipotential photon surface $P^{3}\subset\R\times M$.
-Then $(M,g)$ is isometric to a suitable piece of $(\R^{3},\delta)$ and $N\equiv1$ on $M$, as well as $m=0$.
-Moreover, the entire equipotential photon surface with time-slice $\partial M$ is everywhere degenerate. \end{theorem} \begin{proof} We have already established $N\equiv1$ on $M$ as well as $m=0$ in \Cref{lem:zero}.
-As $\nabla N\equiv0$ on $M$, the entire photon surface with time-slice $\partial M$ is clearly degenerate.
-To see that $(M^{3},g)$ is globally isometric to a piece of $(\R^{3},\delta)$, glue in a round ball of radius $r_{0}$ into $\partial M$ to smoothly extend $(M,g)$ to a geodesically complete, asymptotically flat manifold $(\overline{M}^{3},\overline{g})$ with decay rate $\overline{\tau}=\tau>\frac{1}{2}$ by \Cref{lem:zero} and the assertions on the local geometry of time-slices of degenerate equipotential photon surfaces above \Cref{lem:zero}.
+To see that $(M^{3},g)$ is globally isometric to a piece of $(\R^{3},\delta)$ by virtue of the rigidity case of the Riemannian positive mass theorem, glue in a round ball of radius $r_{0}$ into $\partial M$ to smoothly extend $(M,g)$ to a smooth\footnote{This follows in Riemann normal coordinates from flatness near $\d M$.}, geodesically complete, asymptotically flat manifold $(\overline{M}^{3},\overline{g})$ with decay rate $\widehat{\tau}>\frac{1}{2}$ by \Cref{lem:zero} and the assertions on the local geometry of time-slices of degenerate equipotential photon surfaces above \Cref{lem:zero}.
 By the work of Herzlich~\cite[Theorem 2.3]{Herzlich}, we know that the ADM mass of $(\overline{M},\overline{g})$ vanishes by (Ricci) flatness of $(M,g)$.
-(Alternatively, one could argue that the asymptotic mass $m$ must coincide with the ADM mass under the decay assumption $\tau>\tfrac{1}{2}$ and assuming the static vacuum equations).
 Hence by the rigidity case of the Riemannian positive mass theorem, $(\overline{M},\overline{g})$ is globally isometric to Euclidean space which shows that $(M^{3},g)$ is isometric to a suitable piece of $(\R^{3},\delta)$ as claimed. \end{proof}

 Moreover, we can see that the zero mass case $m=0$ and the degenerate equipotential photon surface case are actually identical, as stated in the following remark.

 \begin{rmk}[Zero mass versus degenerate] Let $(M^{3},g,N)$ be an asymptotically flat static vacuum system with connected boundary $\partial M$, mass $m$, and decay rate $\tau\geq0$.
 Assume that $\partial M$ arises as a time-slice of an equipotential photon surface $P^{3}\subset\R\times M$.
 Then $m=0$ if and only if $P$ is degenerate. \end{rmk} \begin{proof} If $m=0$, the Smarr formula \eqref{eq:Smarr} implies that $\int_{\partial M}\nu(N)\,dA=0$.
 By the Hopf lemma, either $N\equiv\text{const}$ or $\nu(N)$ has a sign on $\partial M$ with the latter contradicting this integral inequality; thus $N\equiv1$ on $M$ by our asymptotic assumption \eqref{eq:asyN}.
 Consequently, $\nabla N\equiv0$ on $M$ and $P$ is degenerate.
 If, on the other hand, $P$ is degenerate then by \Cref{lem:zero} we know that $m=0$. \end{proof}